- Research

 - A European Conference, held on ESSEC’s Cergy campus in September 2025, brought together 330 participants, seven high-level keynote speakers, and media partner L’Express.

-- An African Conference, to be hosted at ESSEC Africa in Rabat in April 2026, will explore how African economies and businesses adapt to great-power competition.
+- An African Conference, to be hosted at ESSEC Africa in Rabat on April 2, 2026, will explore how African economies and businesses adapt to great-power competition.

 Through this tricontinental approach, the Institute seeks to provide global business leaders with rigorous insights and actionable perspectives on navigating geoeconomic rivalry in an era of profound transformation.